hangyav/anchor-embeddings/README.md

       "embedding_type_cbow_or_sg": "cbow",
       "vector_dim": "300",
       "vector_count": "200000",
-      "save_tgt_embeddings_without_concat": "False", //optional: WARNING: Setting this will save the embeddings twice, once concatenated and once only the target which can take up a lot of space if done on each step.
+      "save_tgt_embeddings_without_concat": false, //optional: WARNING: Setting this will save the embeddings twice, once concatenated and once only the target which can take up a lot of space if done on each step.
       "tgt_emb_name": "" // optional and dependent on "save_tgt_embeddings_without_concat":
     },
     {